jesuszed/shodan-python/README.rst

-shodan: The official Python library for accessing Shodan
+shodan: Libreria oficial de Python para acceder a Shodan
 ========================================================

 Shodan is a search engine for Internet-connected devices.
 Google lets you search for websites,